NikkiHess/Party-Engine/README.md

-# A Miniature Game Engine
+# A Text Adventure Game Engine
+Created for EECS 498 - Game Engine Architecture by Nikki Hess :)